Second Army (Romania): World War II

 The Second Army was briefly reactivated between 20 June and 1 November 1940 during World War II, although it saw limited action.
-Its commander in those 4 months was Nicolae Ciupercă.
+Its commander in those 4 months was major general Nicolae Ciupercă.

-Cold War - present
+Cold War to the present

 In June 1947, the Second Army was once again disbanded and units formerly under its command were transferred to the newly formed 2nd Military Region, headquartered at Bucharest.
 A similar process of conversion to "Military Regions" was applied to all Romanian Armies after the war.
-On 5 April 1960, the 2nd Military Region is disbanded and reformed as the 2nd Army Command.
-In 1980, its headquarters are relocated to Buzău.
+On 5 April 1960, the 2nd Military Region was disbanded and reformed as the 2nd Army Command.
+In 1980, its headquarters were relocated to Buzău.

 In 1989, the 2nd Army was under command of general Ion Dândăreanu, and included the 9th "Mărășești" Constanța, 10th "Ștefan cel Mare" Iași and 67th "Siret" Brăila Mechanised Divisions, 32nd Tactical Missile Brigade Tecuci, 2nd Mountain Brigade Brașov and other smaller units.

-In 2000, the 2nd Army Command is restructured, becoming the Joint Operational Command, and later simply the Operational Command in 2001.
+In 2000, the 2nd Army Command was restructured, becoming the Joint Operational Command, and later simply the Operational Command in 2001.
 In 2003, it became the 2nd Joint Operational Command Marshal Alexandru Averescu, an army Corps-level unit.
-In 2008, it is relegated to a division-level unit.
+In 2008, it was relegated to a division-level unit.

 In 2010, the Joint Operational Command Marshal Alexandru Averescu became the 2nd Infantry Division "Getica".
 This new formation is composed of units formerly under the command of the 1st and 4th Infantry Divisions and is the heraldic successor of the Second Army.